Five Decades in Five Weeks, 1950s Posted October 8, 2018 by Kelsey Rose

-The lounge chair was a departure from earlier Eames efforts to create economic, mass-produced furniture.
-Manufacturing the design required a combination of factory technologies and expensive hand-labored craftsmanship, so it was always held a much higher price than other Eames designs.
+The lounge chair was a departure from earlier Eames efforts to create economically mass-produced furniture.
+Manufacturing the design required a combination of factory technologies and expensive hand-labored craftsmanship, so it has always held a much higher price than other Eames designs.

 Charles and Ray appeared on daytime television with Arlene Francis, debuting the lounge chair and ottoman with a film showing the design’s assembly.